bridge-core/molang/README.md

-# MoLang
+# Molang

-A fast MoLang parser used and developed by the bridge. team.
-This library has full support for all of Minecraft's MoLang features.
+A fast Molang parser used and developed by the bridge. team.
+This library has full support for all of Minecraft's Molang features.

 ## About

-> MoLang is a simple expression-based language designed for fast calculation of values at run-time.
+> Molang is a simple expression-based language designed for fast calculation of values at run-time.
 Its focus is solely to enable script-like capabilities in high-performance systems where JavaScript is not performant at scale.
 We need scripting capabilities in these low-level systems to support end-user modding capabilities, custom entities, rendering, and animations.

 \- From the Minecraft documentation